-Wisconsin-based ShopKo to close remaining stores in June
+Wisconsin-based Shopko to close remaining stores in June

 WLUK-TV reports those closings will affect an additional 5,000 employees.

-ShopKo says it will not move forward with an auction that was scheduled Tuesday.
+Shopko says it will not move forward with an auction that was scheduled Tuesday.
 The liquidation is expected to take 10-12 weeks.

 The retailer, headquartered near Green Bay, filed for bankruptcy protection in January, citing excessive debt and ongoing competitive pressure, and began announcing store closings.